Erick2280/dines-donkey-playground/README.md

 It's the name of the Dinê's Donkey.
 The name _Cambraínha_ comes from _cambric_, a type of fabric.
 Despite the name, the donkey is ornamented with various types of fabrics.

 ----
 _Submission for Swift Student Challenge 2021_
-_In memory of Antônio Cardoso, the "Dinê da Burrinha" (Dinê of the Donkey)._
+_In memory of Antônio Cardoso, the "Dinê da Burrinha" (Dinê of the Donkey)_